Screen printing machines, also called screen printing presses, are the most productive piece of equipment in any screen printing business.

 As you can see, there are a lot of options when it comes to purchasing your first screen printing machine.

 Each company has different specialties that may or may not be right for your business.
 We recommend researching these companies further to find the best fit for your shop – reach out to shops that run similar equipment and ask questions about reliability, things they don’t like, and anything they would have wanted to know before purchasing the machine.

 Maintaining your screen printing press matters a lot.
 The saying goes:

 If you don’t schedule maintenance for your press, your press will schedule maintenance for you – and you won’t like the time it chooses.

-M&R, ROQ, MHM presses are present in most major screen printing facilities in the USA (i.e. 12 or more automatic screen printing presses).
-That doesn't mean there aren't shops that run Anatol and Workhorse.
-But we've seen that major operations tend toward the major 3 manufacturers.
+ROQ, M&R, and MHM presses are present in most major screen printing facilities in the USA (i.e. 12 or more automatic screen printing presses).
+That doesn’t mean there aren’t shops that run Anatol and Workhorse.
+But we’ve seen that major operations tend toward the three major manufacturers.